Rainbow Six Siege Operation Crimson Heist: release date, Flores, new weapon, and more

 Flores hiding behind a wall deploying his explosive drone

-So if you missed the Crimson Heist reveal, you’re in the right place to catch up.
-Here’s every big change coming to Rainbow Six Siege Year 6 Season 1.
+So if you missed the Crimson Heist update, you’re in the right place to catch up.
+Here’s every big change that came in Rainbow Six Siege Year 6 Season 1.

-Flores wearing a baseball cap and orange tinted glasses holds a card up in his hand
+Rainbow Six Siege Operation Crimson Heist: Flores wearing a baseball cap and orange tinted glasses holds a card up in his hand.

-Here he is then, the Argentinian tinkerer Flores.
-This new operator brings an interesting explosive gadget that will likely take some getting used to, but will probably become extremely useful.
+The big-ticket addition in Crimson Heist was Argentinian tinkerer Flores.
+This new operator brought an interesting explosive gadget that took some getting used to but has become extremely useful.

-Flores will be available immediately at the start of the new season if you buy the Crimson Heist Battle Pass.
-He will then be purchasable with R6 credits two weeks later for those without the Battle Pass.
+Flores was available immediately at the start of the new season if you bought the Crimson Heist Battle Pass.
+However, he is now purchasable with R6 credits for everyone – no matter if you owned the pass when it launched.
+You’re not missing out, don’t worry.

-A birds eye view of Siege map Border
+Rainbow Six Siege Operation Crimson Heist: A birds eye view of Siege map Border.

 Crimson Heist map rework – Border

-The annoying audio, such as the helicopter sound effects, have now been completely dialled back while the round is under way and will only play in the prep phase.
-There has also been some general housekeeping around bombsites, with some sightlines being blocked off and destroyable walls added or removed in some places.
+The annoying audio, such as the helicopter sound effects, was completely dialled back, only playing in the prep phase ever since the rework.
+There was also some general housekeeping around bombsites, with some sightlines being blocked off and destroyable walls added or removed in some places.

-In terms of layout, Bathroom’s been extended and now has a soft wall leading into the adjacent room.
+In terms of layout, Bathroom was extended and now has a soft wall leading into the adjacent room.
 This means you can actually rotate out if you’re trapped.

-Archives has also been extended, and there’s a new staircase on the exterior of the main building leading into it.
+Archives was also extended, with a staircase added to the exterior of the main building leading into it to make it easier for attackers to access without being picked off.

-A new connecting lane has also been added on the top floor, linking East Stairs to Break.
+A connecting lane was also added on the top floor, linking East Stairs to Break.

-The GONNE-6 secondary weapon in Rainbow Six Siege, lying on a black metal surface
+Rainbow Six Siege Operation Crimson Heist: The GONNE-6 secondary weapon in Siege, lying on a black metal surface.

-A handful of attackers are getting a brand new weapon in Operation Crimson Heist – but it must be used sparingly.
+A handful of attackers got a new weapon in Operation Crimson Heist, the GONNE-6 – but it must be used sparingly.

-It’s called the GONNE-6, and it is a new secondary that holds just a single round.
+This secondary weapon holds just a single round.
 The kicker is that this round is explosive, and can clear bulletproof utilities or gadgets.
-If you think your squad is lacking in the explosives department, this a new way to make sure you can breach or clear paths.
+If you think your squad is lacking in the explosives department, this is a great way to make sure you can breach or clear paths.

 • Amaru